richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 the IETF standards process, as described in IETF BCP 9.
 It includes brief descriptions of the entities involved, and the role they play in the standards process.

-This document obsoletes RFC 2028.
+The IETF and its structure have undergone many changes since 1996, when RFC 2028 was published.
+This document reflects the changed IETF world and obsoletes RFC 2028.

 --- middle